MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 Compound loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Two or more of these load types can be combined to form `Compound load`_ loads.
+Two or more of the basic load types can be combined to form a Compound load.
 All load types are applied in the direction of the global `y`-axis.
 Loads in other directions and applied moments are currently not supported.

-[picture]

 To create a compound load, use the ``create_compound_load()`` function or the :class:`CompoundLoad` class - passing load objects for compounding as input parameters.

+..  figure:: ../../_images/compoundload.PNG
+    :align: center
+    :scale: 75 %

+    Figure 5: Compound load

-The following code creates and add a point and line load to the :class:`CompoundLoad` object.
+The following code creates and adds a point and line load of a Compound load.

 .. code-block:: python